deepfence/YaraHunter/docs/docs/yarahunter/index.md

 This returns a list of the IOCs identified in the container we scanned.

-## When to use YaRadare
+## When to use YaraHunter

-YaRadare can be used in the following ways:
+YaraHunter can be used in the following ways:

  * **At build-and-test**: scan build artifacts in the CI/CD pipeline, reporting on possible indicators of malware
  * **At rest**: scan local container images, for example, before they are deployed, to verify they do not contain malware
  * **At runtime**: scan running docker containers, for example, if you observe unusual network traffic or CPU activity
- * **Against filesystems**: at any time, YaRadare can scan a local filesystems for indicators of compromise
+ * **Against filesystems**: at any time, YaraHunter can scan a local filesystems for indicators of compromise